Stay connected

-As we head toward April again and that annual event on the 15th, you are likely thinking about ways to save on your tax returns.
-In this article we talk you through how to save money using bonus depreciation for vehicles you purchased in 2023 for your small or large business fleet.
+As we head toward summer – – for many of you your busiest season – – you are likely thinking about your commercial vehicles and the wear and tear they will sustain this season.
+There may be replacements needed, in which case you may be thinking through costs and planning a best approach to swap out old vehicles.
+In this article we talk you through how to save money using bonus depreciation for vehicles you purchased in 2024 for your small or large business fleet.

-Are you a small or large business owner, or fleet manager?
+Are you a small or large business owner with commercial vehicles, or a fleet manager?
 Are you just getting your business started, or a seasoned business owner looking to grow your business?
-Calculating your fleet spend at tax time, including mileage and leasing, can make a huge difference in your overall expenses.
-Rather than taking the traditional vehicle depreciation over time, business owners and fleet managers can now take immediate deductions.
+Calculating your commercial vehicle spend and how it will be impacted at tax time, including mileage and leasing, can make a huge difference in your overall expenses.
+Rather than taking the traditional vehicle depreciation over time, business owners and fleet managers can now take immediate deductions during tax season.

-If your business has purchased a vehicle(s) or truck(s) in 2023, tax codes allow you to get your total tax break up front instead of spreading the deduction out over the life of your vehicle or asset.
+If your business purchases a vehicle(s) or truck(s) in 2024, tax codes allow you to get your total tax break up front instead of spreading the deduction out over the life of your vehicle or asset.
 Two tax codes — Section 179 deduction and bonus depreciation — make it possible to take advantage of the depreciation now.
 Section 179 is available every year, whereas bonus depreciation may change year-to-year based on any tax changes issued by the federal government.

 The Section 179 special deduction tax code (enacted by Congress in 2015) allows businesses to write off up to $1 million dollars of depreciable assets, including vehicles considered SUVs or trucks that were purchased during the year.
 The second option of bonus depreciation (2017 Tax Cuts and Jobs Act) allows businesses to deduct a percentage of certain assets or vehicles they purchased during the year.